timhaintz/timhaintz.github.io/index.md

 If I have made a mistake or a type (see what I did there?), please feel free to make a [GitHub Pull request](https://help.github.com/articles/about-pull-requests/).
 Happy for feedback.

+If you would like to see some of my contributions to the community, please see the GitHub, TechNet and StackExchange links at the footer of every page of this blog.

 Thank you for stopping by.
 Hopefully some of the blog posts will be useful.

 Thanks, Tim.